chef/chef-web-docs/chef_master/source/chef_quick_overview.rst

 =====================================================
 .. tag workstation_summary

-..
-This file is included in Chef Automate docs

 A workstation is a computer that is configured to run various Chef command-line tools that synchronize with a chef-repo, author cookbooks, interact with the Chef server, and interact with nodes.

 The workstation is the location from which most users do most of their work, including: